trangdata/tpot-fss-ms/README.md

-# Expanding TPOT to transcriptomics applications
+# Scaling tree-based automated machine learning to biomedical big data with a dataset selector

 <!-- usage note: edit the H1 title above to personalize the manuscript -->